College Fellowships and Awards

 Recipients will be selected on the basis of enrollment in a graduate program in CMNS, a background of existing international education experience, and a desire to serve the broader international community upon graduation.
 Preference will be given to students who intend to pursue alternative careers combining science with business and/or law.

 Graduate directors will be contacted every January and invited to submit nominations to the Associate Dean for Graduate Education.
+Nominations should include a letter of recommendation from the graduate director or a faculty member, a 2-page statement from the candidate, and a 2-page CV.
 Winners will be selected in the spring.

 Board of Visitors Outstanding Graduate Student Award